nuxt/docs/en/guide/basic-routes.md

 ---
 title: Basic Routes
+description: Nuxt.js use the file-system to generate the routes of your web applications, it's a simple as PHP to create routes.
 ---

-# Basic Routes

-Nuxt.js generates automatically the `vue-router` configuration according to your file tree of `.vue` files inside the `pages/` directory.
+Nuxt.js generates automatically the [vue-router](https://github.com/vuejs/vue-router) configuration according to your file tree of Vue files inside the `pages` directory.

 This file tree: